Which country is cheaper, the USA or Belgium?

 Las Vegas: Long running shows along with traveling Broadway productions make the theater scene here diverse and entertaining.

 San Francisco: There are local dives as well as five star restaurants, with everything in between.
 Popular local dining experiences include sourdough bread bowls and Dungeness Crab at Fisherman's Wharf, and dim sum in Chinatown.
+Head away from the touristy neighborhoods if you want to sample some of the more local restaurants around town.

-Las Vegas: The city has become famous for it's all-you-can-eat buffets, which you'll find in almost every hotel along the strip.
+Las Vegas: It has become famous for it's all-you-can-eat buffets, which you'll find in almost every hotel along the strip.
 To fully experience the sin of gluttony, head for one of the more luxurious hotels, which have the more expensive, but also higher quality buffets.
 Celebrity chefs have also opened many five star restaurants around town that you must try.

 The nightlife in Belgium has something for everybody.
 As the largest city, Brussels not only draws the biggest crowds in the evenings, but has also earned itself a reputation as a party-oriented city at night.
 With dozens of nightclubs offering every type of music, to the vibrant bar and pub scene, as well as the theater and fine dining offerings, Brussels has an active scene for both locals and visitors alike.
 Some of the best spots in Brussels include Madame Moustache, the Music Village, Fuse, and Spirito.
 Antwerp also offers its share of nightlife.
 Dozens of bars and clubs come alive at night here also.
 Ghent, Bruges, and other tourist destinations also offer plenty of bars and theaters, although the nightlife scene is not as active later in the night.